oir/webpage/docs/blog/sausage.md

 Simplistic but very fun, great little puzzle game!

 Some random final remarks:
-- IIRC, some puzzles had red herrings!
-If you think "well, how do I use this part of the level" towards a solution, be careful 🤣.
+- IIRC, some puzzles <span class="spoiler">had red herrings!
+If you think "well, how do I use this part of the level" towards a solution,</span> be careful 🤣.
 - I found some of the behavior a bit unintuitive when sausages are on top of you.
 But puzzles that require you to use such mechanics make use of the more intuitive subset.
-- Levels that require you to drop your fork can be difficult!
+- Levels that require <span class="spoiler">you to drop your fork</span> can be difficult!

 <div class="comments-div">